Retirement, Investments, & Insurance for Individuals Build your knowledge 8 ways you can save on taxes in 2023

 3. Add to 529 college savings.

-529s offer potential tax savings in two ways: While contributions are made with after-tax dollars, earnings are tax-deferred while invested—and money you use for qualified educational expenses isn’t taxed.
+529 plans offer potential tax savings in two ways: While contributions are made with after-tax dollars, earnings are tax-deferred while invested—and money you use for qualified educational expenses isn’t taxed.
 Those 529 contributions may also qualify for state income tax deductions or credits.

 4. Contribute to your health savings account (HSA).

 If you’re on a high deductible health plan (HDHP) through your employer, you may have access to an HSA to save for out-of-pocket medical expenses.
-These are tax-advantaged in three ways: Payroll HSA deductions are pre-tax, growth is tax-free, and withdrawals for qualified medical expenses aren’t taxed.
+These are tax-advantaged in three ways:

 Learn more about HSA tax rules from the IRS.